Report clears Shanahan of pushing Boeing jets on Air Force, Marines

 Shanahan is also expected to face a tough confirmation hearing, given opposition to his nomination that's been building for weeks on Capitol Hill.
 He has already clashed with Sen. Lindsey Graham, R-S.C., a Trump ally, over Syria policy.

-Shanahan has served as Acting Secretary for nearly four months.
+Shanahan has served as acting secretary for nearly four months.
 He stepped into the role on Dec.
-31 after Trump ousted then Secretary of Defense James Mattis earlier than Mattis had planned to exit.
+31 after Trump ousted James Mattis as secretary of defense earlier than Mattis had planned to exit.

 Shanahan left Boeing in 2017 when Trump nominated him to be deputy secretary of defense, working alongside Mattis.
 Shanahan divested himself of his Boeing and defense industry stock before taking the oath and has said he has recused himself from all Boeing-related issues since taking the job.